- Overview

 - Other Trips You May Like

-This journey is the first in a three-part summer safari series led by Peg Abbott of Naturalist Journeys, along with exceptional local guides.
+This journey is the first in a three-part summer safari series in 2026, 2027, and 2028, led by Peg Abbott of Naturalist Journeys, along with exceptional local guides.
 Each trip explores lesser-known, yet wildlife-rich corners of Africa.
 With a maximum of just six participants, exclusive small camps, and knowledgeable guiding throughout, this is one of our premier experiences.

-Our adventure begins in Kasane, Botswana—gateway to Chobe National Park.
+Our adventure begins in Kasane, Botswana, gateway to Chobe National Park.
 We combine elegant riverfront lodging with three nights in a mobile camp in the Linyanti region of the Okavango Delta.
 On the Chobe River, we explore by small boat, discovering nesting waterbirds, Rock Pratincoles, and an array of mammals.
 In the dry season, this corridor is legendary for encounters with large Elephant herds, Puku, Hippo, Lion, Buffalo, and a dazzling diversity of waterbirds.
-As an optional bonus, we offer a day trip from Kasane to the magnificent Victoria Falls, just two hours away by road and border crossing.
-We spend our first eight days in Botswana.
+We spend our first eight days in Botswana, then cross into Zambia as we drive to nearby Victoria Falls, one of the wonders of the natural world.
+We see the falls from both the Zambia and Zimbabwe side from our delightful lodgings in Livingstone.

-We then travel deep into Zambia to explore two of its most iconic parks: Kafue and South Luangwa.
+We then fly to Lusaka to travel deep into Zambia to explore two of its most iconic parks: Kafue and South Luangwa.
 Both provide exceptional opportunities to see Africa’s charismatic big mammals and a rainbow of stunning bird species.
 In each park, we stay first at a comfortable lodge and then transition to a remote bush camp for a more immersive wilderness experience.
+We use small charter flights to ease travel between them.

 Why July?
 We time this trip for Zambia’s cool, dry season, when wildlife congregates around water sources, making for easier sightings.
 With dry roads and open landscapes, it’s the perfect window for exploration—Zambia’s winter is a prime time to visit.

 Kafue National Park, often called Zambia’s Yellowstone, is vast and diverse, with woodlands, rivers, and open plains.
-We stay at two locations, connected by a full-day safari.
-At Mukambi Lodge, our rooms and dining areas overlook the river, and the gardens attract barbets, bee-eaters, and more.
-A river cruise here has brought sightings of Lesser Jacana, Half-collared Kingfisher, African Finfoot, and numerous herons and egrets.
-From there, we venture north to Busanga Plains, our guide’s favorite region, where we stay at a small, intimate camp ideal for our group.
+We stay in the incredibly diverse northern section, at two camps along the Kafue and Lunga Rivers as we make our way north to the famed Busanga Plains, our guide’s favorite region, where we stay at a small, intimate camp ideal for our group.
 This wetland ecosystem hosts wildlife similar to Botswana’s Okavango, and the viewing is exceptional.
+We explore by boat and vehicle, looking for Lesser Jacana, Half-collared Kingfisher, African Finfoot, and numerous herons and egrets.
+Plus, mammals galore!

 South Luangwa National Park lies on Zambia’s southeastern border and is a remote, breathtaking park known for its distinct subspecies of Wildebeest, Giraffe, and Zebra.
 It’s also a top location for predators including Lion, Leopard, Wild Dog, and Spotted Hyena.
 Birdlife is outstanding, with possibilities for African Skimmer, Lilian’s Lovebird, Saddle-billed Stork, Goliath Heron, Bat Hawk, and both Racket-tailed and Lilac-breasted Rollers.